 We firmly believe that before you entrust your health and money into any new model of care, you deserve to know where this model comes from (its history), how it works and its track record of success.

-Today’s article will focus on the history of cost sharing and how this model has endured and grown to earn the trust of over 1 million Americans since its humble beginnings.
+Today’s article will focus on the history of medical cost sharing and how this model has endured and grown to earn the trust of over 1 million Americans since its humble beginnings.

-What Exactly is Health Cost Sharing?
+What Exactly is Medical Cost Sharing?

 Health cost sharing is a model of healthcare coverage in which a group of people pay a monthly sum (known as a “share”) to cover each other’s healthcare expenses.